 Pull together a database

-Collect the names and contact details of all the clients you've ever worked with, including any prospects, and develop your own customer database.
+Collect the names and contact details of all the clients you've ever worked with, including any prospects, and develop your customer database.
 Create an excel spreadsheet and keep it updated.
-Using this database you can now do several things – you can clearly see the type of customers you could be targeting, and you can find ways to target them.
+Using this database, you can now do several things – you can see the type of customers you could be targeting, and you can find ways to target them.

-Yes we all want direct clients but agencies can be a great way to secure regular work.
-Find your own local agencies via the search engines and call them up, asking if you can pop in for a chat when convenient.
+Yes, we all want direct clients, but agencies can be a great way to secure regular work.
+Find your local agencies via the search engines and call them up, asking if you can pop in for a chat when convenient.
 Better still – do something that makes you stand out to get that initial foot in the door.
 There's no point in emailing a generic message in the hope that someone will want to hire you.

 Look after your clients

 Finally, once you've won some new clients, look after them!
-Winning clients is the biggest challenge, but once you've got them you have to keep them happy.
+Gaining clients is the biggest challenge, but once you've got them, you have to keep them happy.
 Make sure you exceed their expectations, meet their deadlines and go above and beyond to impress them.